akempler/composerd8/README.md

 composer create-project akempler/composerd8:dev-playground project-dir --stability dev --no-interaction
 ```

+A default admin account is created with username/password of:
+admin/password

+A default settings.local.php file is created with a trusted host pattern of localhost and local.drupal8.com.

 With `composer require ...` you can download new dependencies to your
 installation.